 Parents have a vital role in ensuring and promoting regular attendance at school.
 Regular attendance is necessary for success in school, and as a parent, you are the key person who can make a difference.
 The earlier a student sets a pattern of going to school, the better they will do throughout their school career.
 Students who attend regularly are the least likely to drop out of school.WE ASK THAT YOU SUPPORT OUR EFFORTS TO INCREASE ATTENDANCE BY MAKING A CONSCIENTIOUS EFFORT TO:

-- Ensure students arrive to school and class on time.
+- Ensure students arrive at school and class on time.

 - Plan family vacations during non-school days and summer break.